-If the "VPLMN-QoS-Control" feature is supported, the PCF shall ensure that the authorized session AMBR value does not exceed the session AMBR supported by the VPLMN, if applicable.
+If the "VPLMN-QoS-Control" feature is supported, the PCF shall ensure that the authorized Session-AMBR value does not exceed the Session-AMBR supported by the VPLMN, if applicable.

-The PCF shall provision the new authorized session AMBR to the SMF as defined in subclauses 4.2.6.3.1 and 4.2.6.3.2.
+The PCF shall provision the new authorized Session-AMBR to the SMF as defined in subclauses 4.2.6.3.1 and 4.2.6.3.2.

-Upon reception of the authorized session AMBR, the SMF shall apply the corresponding procedures towards the access network, the UE and the UPF for the enforcement of the AMBR for the concerned PDU session.
+Upon reception of the authorized Session-AMBR, the SMF shall apply the corresponding procedures towards the access network, the UE and the UPF for the enforcement of the AMBR for the concerned PDU session.

-For UL Classifier or Multi-homing PDU Sessions, the SMF will provision the policies of session-AMBR for the downlink and uplink directions to the UL Classifier/Branching Point functionality and in addition provision the policies of session-AMBR for the downlink direction to all the PDU session anchors, as defined in subclause 5.4.4 of 3GPP TS 29.244 [13].
+For UL Classifier or Multi-homing PDU Sessions, the SMF will provision the policies of Session-AMBR for the downlink and uplink directions to the UL Classifier/Branching Point functionality and in addition provision the policies of Session-AMBR for the downlink direction to all the PDU session anchors, as defined in subclause 5.4.4 of 3GPP TS 29.244 [13].